bGZo/demo/tasks/cstack.db_tutorial/readme.md

 - [How to use `#pragma GCC diagnostic ignored` to ignore a warning in GCC?](https://stackoverflow.com/questions/1801081/how-to-use-pragma-gcc-diagnostic-ignored-to-ignore-a-warning-in-gcc)
 - `1410 is the max number of rows in a table` of `main_spec.rb`

+## P05 Persistence to Disk

+*“Nothing in the world can take the place of persistence.” –* [Calvin Coolidge](https://en.wikiquote.org/wiki/Calvin_Coolidge)

+- To add persistence, we can simply write those blocks of memory to a file, and read them back into memory the next time the program starts up.
+  - To make this easier, we’re going to make an abstraction called the pager.
+We ask the pager for page number x, and the pager gives us back a block of memory.
+It first looks in its cache.
+On a cache miss, it copies data from disk into memory (by reading the database file).